CromwellEnage/parameter/doc/reference.rst

         }
     };

-Named parameters are required when invoking the function call operator.
+Named parameters are required when invoking the function call operator;
+however, none of their tags need to be in the same namespace.

 .. parsed-literal::